-- 1. Traumatic injury to eyelids, midface, orbit, or eye - 2.
-Source of injury may be any event that results in the transfer of kinetic or thermal energy into soft tissue or bone
+- 1. Traumatic injury to eyelids, midface, orbit, or eye - Source of injury may be any event that results in the transfer of kinetic or thermal energy into soft tissue or bone

 - 1. Usually associated with blunt trauma to the face

 - 2. Neurologic status

-- Inquire regarding associated loss of consciousness
+- Inquire regarding associated loss of consciousness, diplopia or other neurologic complaints

 - 3. Age of patient

-- a.
-Witnesses should be questioned in pediatric cases
+- Witnesses should be questioned in pediatric cases

-- 4. Visual loss
+- Visual loss

 - 5. Contact lens wear

 - 6. Foreign bodies

 - 7. Bites

 - 8. Thermal or chemical burns

 - 9. Tetanus immunization status

 - 1. Treatment of concurrent, life threatening injuries is given priority - 2.
 Hemorrhagic eyelid edema - 3.
-Possible occult penetrating eyelid, lacrimal, ocular, or orbital injury - Note if there is any laceration that extends through the orbital septum - 4.
-Possible ruptured globe or other intraocular injury hyphema, subluxed lens, cataract, retinal detachment, commotio retinae - 5.
+Possible occult penetrating eyelid, lacrimal, ocular, or orbital injury - Note if there is any laceration that extends through the orbital septum - Possible ruptured globe or other intraocular injury hyphema, subluxed lens, cataract, retinal detachment, commotio retinae - 5.
 Possible facial, nasal or orbital fractures - 6.
-Possible traumatic optic neuropathy with loss of vision - 7.
+Possible traumatic optic neuropathy with loss of vision - a.
+Note if there is a relative afferent pupillary defect - 7.
 Possible retained orbital foreign bodies - 8.
 Possible orbital emphysema